 In return, we’ll give you access to rates for hotels and holidays you won’t be able to find anywhere else – that’s a guarantee.

 Whether or not this was a luxury travel, you have to read this …

-In August 2016 we’ve booked through Secret Escapes a short-trip to Iceland „Wonders of Nature“ that was supposed to be a bargain of 27% compared to the standard pricing.
+We’ve booked through Secret Escapes a short-trip to Iceland „Wonders of Nature“ that was supposed to be a bargain of 27% compared to the standard pricing.
 When we’ve read the special offer – 27% off the original price –, we did expect to get something valuable.
-So we’ve booked it immediately through Secret Escapes and received the confirmation one day later on August 17, 2016 for our three nights trip to Iceland from December 8 until 11, 2016, assuming that it will be an exclusive offer for us members as stated on their „about us“ website.
+So we’ve booked it immediately through Secret Escapes and received the confirmation one day later for our three nights trip to Iceland from December 8 until 11, assuming that it will be an exclusive offer for us members as stated on their „about us“ website.